manuelitox/my-spotify-app/README.md

 ![demo](https://github.com/manuelitox/my-spotify-app/blob/master/demo.gif)

-playing with API spotify, React and Redux.
+Playing with Spotify API, React & Redux.

 ## How to use: